researchstudio-sat/webofneeds/documentation/build-with-eclipse.md

 ### Tomcat integration:

 1. Create Server: File >> New >> Other >> Server
-2. Choose Tomcat and click *Next*
+2. Choose Tomcat
+3. Make sure you use a Java 8 JDK or JRE, not java 9, or tomcat will not start up and throw a JAXB-related exception.
-3. Add node and owner and click finish (if you don't have these options, you probably did not install eclipse for Java EE)
+4. Add node and owner and click finish (if you don't have these options, you probably did not install eclipse for Java EE)
-4. Add Server view: Window >> Show View >> Server
+5. Add Server view: Window >> Show View >> Server
-5. Change server.xml: In Project Explorer >> Server >> "Your Server" >> open `server.xml` and add
+6. Change server.xml: In Project Explorer >> Server >> "Your Server" >> open `server.xml` and add
 ```xml
         <Service name="Catalina">
         ...